Nix-Security-WG/nix-security-tracker/README.md

 You only need actual GitHub credentials to use the OAuth login feature.

 On the first start, run `manage migrate` to create the schema.
-Currently only postgresql is supported as a datbase.
-You can setup a database in NixOS like this:
+Currently only [PostgreSQL](https://www.postgresql.org/) is supported as a datbase.
+You can set up a database on NixOS like this:

 ```
 services.postgresql.enable = true;
-services.postgresql.ensureDatabases = [ "youruser" ];
+services.postgresql.ensureDatabases = [ "nix-security-tracker" ];
 services.postgresql.ensureUsers = [{
   name = "youruser";
   ensureDBOwnership = true;